 Dough can also expand in the warm stomach environment.
 If your dog manages to ingest a lot, this could cause the stomach to become swollen and uncomfortable.

 In extreme cases, it could even trigger the life-threatening condition referred to as bloat.
 This causes the stomach to twist painfully.
-Symptoms include restlessness, increased heart rate, lethargy, retching and even collapse.
+Symptoms include restlessness, increased heart rate, lethargy, constant stretching, retching and even collapse.

 Bloat can be difficult to treat and fast-developing.
 It’s important to seek veterinary attention as soon as possible if you suspect your dog is suffering from this condition.